We ask that the children wear simple clothing they can cope with

 - Drinks should be in an unbreakable container with their child’s name on

-- Aim for a balance between food types.
+- Aim for a healthy balance between food types.

 - Avoid foods with high levels of artificial additives such as colourings or sweeteners as children can be highly sensitive to these.
 Such additives can severely affect their behaviour.